-The Head of Barker College, Mr Phillip Heath, established the Barker Institute at the end of 2014, combining the existing teaching, learning and research initiatives of the school with emerging trends in education.
+The Head of Barker College, Mr Phillip Heath AM, established the Barker Institute at the end of 2014, combining the existing teaching, learning and research initiatives of the school with emerging trends in education.

 The Barker Institute was developed to facilitate and support the strategic plan of the school, aligning with key aspects of the vision for the future.
 It draws on much of the work done previously in the Research@Barker domain as well as the substantial body of work developed by Dr Greg Cunningham across the Teaching and Learning domain of the school.

 The Barker Institute allows the latest research and evidence to be used to improve teaching practice and student understanding, through meaningful interactions with staff, students and parents across all stages of learning.

 Key to this will be the establishment of strong learning networks amongst educators through the regular sharing of information, combined with the formation of collaborative partnerships with other institutions and educational organisations.